patha454/dpatch/README.md

 #### Self-packaging

 `dpatch`'s `install` target respects the standard `DESTDIR` environment variable to install `dpatch` to a custom path.
 This can be used to generate binary packages as you see fit.

+### Scripting

+Dpatch uses scripts to determine how to patch the target.
+The script path can be specified as an environment variable named `DPATCH_SCRIPT`.
+The environment variable must be set when the target program is started and linked with `libdpatch`.

+If no script path is specified, Dpatch will attempte to find a script in the default path: `/usr/etc/patch.dpatch`.